mohammad-tahmasebi-ci/first-assignment/README.md

 ## Gallery Page

-This page contains some of the attractions that can be found in and around the city that might be of interest to locals and outsiders alike.
+This page contains some of the attractions that can be found in and around the city that might be of interest to locals, and outsiders alike.
-At the top of the page is an image of the Ribble river running through the city and acting as the city's artery through the history.
+At the top of the page is an image of the Ribble river running through the city and acting as the city's artery through the history; facilitating commerce, transportation, and social interaction with neighbouring towns/cities.
 Each attraction is presented by name, an image, and a brief description.
-The name of each attration act as a link to the web page providing more information on what is on offer.
+The name of each attration act as a link to a web page providing more information on what is on offer.
 Certain effects have been incorporated as the mouse hovers over the name, description, and image of each attraction.

 ## Contact Page